top of page

 The History That Makes It Unique

-In 1905, ballerina Anna Pavlova asked choreographer Mikhail Fokine to create a solo for her to perform at a charity gala benefiting widows and orphans.
-Pavlova had been inspired by Alfred Lord Tennyson's poem "The Dying Swan" and wanted to bring that poignant image to life through dance.
+In 1905, Anna Pavlova asked choreographer Michel Fokine to create a solo for a charity gala benefiting widows and orphans.
+She'd been moved by Tennyson's poem "The Dying Swan" and wanted to bring that image to life.
+Fokine suggested Saint-Saëns's cello solo "Le Cygne" as the music.
+The choreography came together fast; Fokine later called it "almost an improvisation."

-Before The Dying Swan, ballet (being very firmly in its Classical Era) emphasized technical virtuosity---impressive jumps, rapid turns, difficult balances, and higher extensions.
-The Dying Swan marked a revolutionary shift.
-For the first time since ballet's Romantic Era, a ballet variation prioritized emotional artistry over technical pyrotechnics.
-As Fokine explained: "This dance became the symbol of the New Russian Ballet.
+Before The Dying Swan, ballet's Classical Era prized technical virtuosity: big jumps, fast turns, difficult balances, high extensions.
+This piece was the first since ballet's Romantic Era to put emotional artistry ahead of technical display.
+Fokine put it plainly: "This dance became the symbol of the New Russian Ballet.
 It was a combination of masterful technique with expressiveness."
+(Fokine also choreographed for Diaghilev's Ballets Russes, and this piece shaped ballet outside Russia far more than it did inside it.)

-The variation depicts the final moments of a swan's life: the struggle against death, brief moments of hope, the gradual loss of strength, and finally, peaceful surrender.
-And virtually all of that emotional journey is communicated through where the dancer looks.
+The variation traces a swan's final moments: struggle, brief hope, fading strength, peaceful surrender.
+Nearly all of that emotional arc gets communicated through one thing: where the dancer looks.

-Where you look literally controls where your audience looks.
+Where you look controls where your audience looks.
+That's exactly what makes this piece devastating.
+Pavlova's eye-line told the whole story:

-Looking upward: Hope, reaching for life, moments of strength
+• Looking upward: hope, reaching for life, strength

-Unfocused, distant gaze: Death approaching, consciousness slipping away
+• Unfocused, distant: death approaching, consciousness slipping away

 Why Eye-line Is So Hard to Teach